 Thomas S. Bremer, Ph.D., writes about religion and tourism, especially in regard to national parks, as well as other topics.
 His graduate training at Princeton University was in the history of religion in America, and his research has focused on the historical intersections of religion and tourism, considering how visitors find meanings and build identities in their travel experiences.
 He has thought a long time about religion, place, identity, and travel.

 His first book Blessed with Tourists: The Borderlands of Religion and Tourism in San Antonio recounts the history of San Antonio, Texas, as a travel destination, with chapters on the history of the Alamo as a tourist site and on the San Antonio Missions National Historical Park.
 His second book, Formed from this Soil: An Introduction to the Diverse History of Religion in America tells a global story of American religious history with a focus on the diverse sacred traditions and practices that have existed on American soil from its earliest days.
-His other publications are listed in his CV on Academia.edu.
+His other publications are listed on his curriculum vitae.